teeshaa/chatgpt-collapser/README.md

 content.js            # Content script injected into ChatGPT pages styles.css            # Extension styles (sidebar + buttons)
 README.md             # (this file)
-LICENSE               # MIT license (optional)
 ```

-> If you added other helper scripts or assets, they will be listed here in your repo.

 ---

 ## Quick install (any PC) — recommended: Load unpacked